tttao/astrowind/src/data/post/12-factor-apps-vs-cloud-native-apps-whats-the-difference-and-why-it-matters.md

 >
 > Cloud native technologies and architectures typically consist of some combination of containers, service meshes, multi-tenancy, microservices, immutable infrastructure, serverless, and declarative APIs — this list is non-exhaustive.

+This is the definition from [CNCF](https://www.cncf.io/), the Clound Native Computing Foundation, an org

 ## Twelve-Factor App: the Foundation for Cloud-Native